dramf/regexp/README.md

 **A regular expression** is a sequence of characters that specifies a search pattern.

 ## Base
+`?` - matches the previous token zero or one time.

 `()` - a marked subexpression (group).

 `|` - or (alternative).